If knee pain is keeping you from leading a full, active life, a knee replacement may help. Rush is a leader in knee replacement surgery and research.

 Knee problems such as osteoarthritis (also called degenerative arthritis), rheumatoid arthritis and past injury can cause the bone and cartilage in the joint to wear away.
 This wear and tear can cause knee pain.

-The main goal of this procedure is to reduce knee pain; it may also improve function and reduce or eliminate a limp.
+If nonsurgical treatment isn't helping you, knee replacement surgery may be an option.
+During a knee replacement, the surgeon removes worn-out pieces of bone and cartilage and replaces them with metal and plastic implants.
+The main goal of this procedure is to reduce your knee pain; it may also improve function and reduce or eliminate a limp.

 Not everyone with knee pain needs a knee replacement.
-But if your pain prevents you from doing everyday tasks or walking independently, knee replacement may be an option.
+But if your pain prevents you from doing everyday tasks or walking independently, knee replacement may be an option for you.

 - Your knee pain interferes with your ability to function on a daily basis.